spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

  ## Scans

-Spectro Cloud provides a way to run compliance, security and conformance scans on tenant clusters.
-These scans ensures cluster adherence to specific compliance and security standards.
-It also detects potential vulnerabilities by perforing penetration tests.
+Spectro Cloud provides a way to run compliance, security and conformance scan on tenant clusters.
+These scans ensure cluster adherence to specific compliance and security standards.
+It also detects potential vulnerabilities by performing penetration tests.
 Spectro Cloud supports 3 types of scans.
 Each scan generates reports with details specific to the type of scan.
-Multiple scans of each type can be run overtime.
+Multiple scans of each type can be run over time.
 Spectro Cloud keeps a history of previous scans for comparison purposes.

 The following types of scans are supported: